 About This Interview

-Norman Lloyd was interviewed for three hours in Brentwood, CA. Lloyd discussed his entrance into theater as a child actor and then as an apprentice to Eva La Gallienne.
-He talked in detail about his involvement with "The Mercury Theater" and described its first production, a modern dress adaptation of Shakespeare's "Julius Caesar."
-He spoke of his entrance into feature films in Alfred Hitchcock's Saboteur, in which he played the title role.
-Mr. Lloyd detailed his extensive career in television, which began with two 1939 NBC experimental productions.
-He recounted his work at MCA's Revue Productions, as a director for such series as The Gruen Theater, which then led to his long association as an actor, director, and producer of Alfred Hitchcock Presents/The Alfred Hitchcock Hour.
-He recalled his work as executive producer and director of KCET's Hollywood Television Theater.
-Finally, he discussed the role for which he is most identified, that of "Dr. Daniel Auschlander" on the critically-acclaimed television series St. Elsewhere.
-The interview was conducted by Gary Rutkowski on September 7, 2000.
+In his three-hour Archive interview, Norman Lloyd discusses his entrance into theater as a child actor and then as an apprentice to Eva La Gallienne.
+He talks in detail about his involvement with "The Mercury Theater" and describes its first production, a modern dress adaptation of Shakespeare's "Julius Caesar."
+He speaks of his entrance into feature films in Alfred Hitchcock's "Saboteur," in which he played the title role.
+Mr. Lloyd details his extensive career in television, which began with two 1939 NBC experimental productions.
+He recounts his work at MCA's Revue Productions, as a director for such series as The Gruen Theater, which then led to his long association as an actor, director, and producer of Alfred Hitchcock Presents and The Alfred Hitchcock Hour.
+He recalls his work as executive producer and director of KCET's Hollywood Television Theater.
+Finally, he discusses the role for which he is most identified, that of "Dr. Daniel Auschlander" on the critically-acclaimed television series St. Elsewhere.
+Gary Rutkowski conducted the interview on September 7, 2000 in Brentwood, CA.